Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 By simply reviewing your subscriptions and entertainment expenses, you can save 5,000 to 10,000 yen per month.

-Aim to increase your income through side jobs and improving your skills
+Aim to increase your income through side jobs and skill development

 It's important not only to save money, but also to find ways to increase your income.